In this article

 Any business, whether it's SaaS or not, needs to acquire customers to survive.
 That's business common sense.

 There are literally dozens of ways to acquire leads and customers to your business: SEO, PPC, social media, you name it.

-However, the key of the matter isn’t how to acquire customers, but how much will it cost you to do so.
+However, the key to the matter isn't how to acquire customers, but how much will it cost you to do so.

 If it was just a tactical thing, then any marketer would be able to create million dollar companies out of thin air.
 But doing so in a cost-efficient way, that's where real marketers stand out from the rest.

 Acquisition costs are so commonly overlooked that David Skok, a General Partner at Matrix Partners, says that they are the "startup killers".